-(2) Residents completing internships in Medicine, Dentistry, and Pharmacy are included in these figures.
+(2) Residents completing internships in Medicine, Dentistry, and Pharmacy are included in the counts for Fall 2000-Fall 2003.

 (3) Based on Illinois Board of Higher Education definition of full-time equivalency.
 Undergraduate student full-time equivalent is computed as the total number of fall term semester and quarter credit hours divided by 15.
 Graduate and professional student full-time equivalent is computed as the total number of fall semester and quarter credit hours divided by 12.